BetterDiscord/docs/docs/plugins/api/bdapi.md

 options.buttons|Array.&lt;{label: string, onClick: function()}&gt;|&#x2705;|*none*|Buttons that should be added next to the notice text. options.timeout|number|&#x2705;|10000|Timeout until the notice is closed.
 Won't fire if it's set to 0;

 **Returns:** `function` A function that closes the notice.
-Passing `true` as first parameters closes immediately without transitioning out.
+Passing `true` as first parameter closes immediately without transitioning out.
 ___

 ### showToast